drfleming0227/Redfish-Tools/doc-generator/README-content-supplement-configuration-file.md

 **Data type:** Dictionary

-Maps schema names to a dictionary of structured content, including introductory text and schema-specific text replacements.
+Maps schema names to a dictionary of structured content, including text overrides for property descriptions, replacements for unit abbreviations, schema-specific introductions, property description substitutions, and other supplementary data.
+All elements in this structure are optional.

-The `schema_supplement` key defines a dictionary of structured content, including text overrides for property descriptions, units translation (replacements for unit abbreviations), schema-specific intros, property description substitutions, and other supplementary data.
-The structure of this object looks like this (all fields are optional):
+The structure of this object is:

 ```json
 "schema_supplement": {